2016-17 NBA Rookie of the Year Odds

 |2006-07||Brandon Roy||6||+200||Brandon Roy||+200|

 Ben Simmons (+130) was installed as the biggest preseason Rookie of the Year favorite since John Wall (+120) in 2010-11 and Blake Griffin (+120) in 2009-10.
 Neither one of those players won the award despite their lofty pre-season odds, and neither will Simmons.
 On September 30, 2016, Simmons rolled his right ankle during a scrimmage, and it was eventually determined that he suffered a fracture of the fifth metatarsal bone of his right foot.
 That injury eventually cost Simmons the entire season.

 Although I’m a big believer in Ben Simmons, I explained that it would be foolish to pass up the opportunity to take the field at -200 when this article was initially published.
 I reasoned that there were plenty of more experienced, NBA-ready players in this year’s draft including Kris Dunn and Buddy Hield.
-The 76ers also have a stockpile of young big men including Nerlens Noel, Jahlil Okafor and Joel Embiid.
+The 76ers also have a stockpile of young big men including Nerlens Noel, Jahlil Okafor, Joel Embiid and Dario Saric.
 That depth could limit Simmons’ playing time and opportunity.
 My analysis proved right, but for all the wrong reasons.